 The S&P 500 1-Year -10% Floor with Cap Indexed Strategy will always be available.
 At the end of a Term, we may stop offering any other Indexed Strategy.
 Consequently, any other Indexed Strategy described in this prospectus may not be available after the end of the initial Term.
-The S&P 500 6-Year 10% Buffer with Upside Participation Rate Indexed Strategy, the S&P 500 6-year 20% Buffer with Upside Participation Rate Strategy, the Russell 2000 6-year 10% Buffer with Upside Participation Rate Indexed Strategy, and the Russell 2000 6-year 20% Buffer with Upside Participation Rate Indexed Strategy and the S&P 500 3-year 10% Buffer with Upside Participation Rate Indexed Strategy are not available for Terms that begin after the fourth Contract Year.
+The S&P 500 6-Year 10% Buffer with Upside Participation Rate Indexed Strategy, the S&P 500 6-year 20% Buffer with Upside Participation Rate Strategy, the Russell 2000 6-year 20% Buffer with Upside Participation Rate Indexed Strategy and the Russell 2000 6-year 20% Buffer with Upside Participation Rate Indexed Strategy will only be available for Terms beginning in the first Contract Year.
+The S&P 500 3-year 10% Buffer with Upside Participation Rate Strategy and the S&P 500 3-year 20% Buffer with Upside Participation Rate Strategy are not available for Terms that begin after the fourth Contract Year.
 We have the right to replace the Index associated with an Indexed Strategy under certain circumstances.